23rd Annual BODYARMOR Series - Soccer (Chicago - 2025)

 SCHEDULE RELEASE

 PROVEN PROCESS: The draft schedule will be released to coaches and finalized the week of Sept.
-1. Schools will post their schedule and game times locally.
+1 and April 1.
+Schools will post their schedule and game times locally.
 We really want teams to play as many games as possible before seeding, to help ensure true balance of brackets.
 The BODYARMOR Series will not publicly post the full schedule until much closer to Opening Day.
 Why?
 We partner with local TV media to release seeds.
 Also in the era of social media, people screen shot and share pictures of the schedule.
 If there is a change with a game or two for some reason, we are able to quietly fix it behind the scenes and have the schedule updated locally on school sites vs. having lost control of the schedule and have multiple schedules floating around social media.

 COLLEGE-RELATED INFORMATION